Arghun-dev/hooks-cleanup/README.md

 **So when you want to execute some cleanup code, you include it in a function, and return that function from the function passed to useEffect**

-## Cancelling a Fetch request in a useEffect hook
+## Cancelling a axios request in a useEffect hook

 ### AxiosCancel.js